Insight • Search & content

 Book a 15-minute call See services

-Topic clusters change this.
-Instead of disconnected posts, you create interconnected groups of content organized around core themes.
-Each cluster builds authority on a specific topic, and the articles within it support each other through internal links, shared context, and complementary coverage.
+Topic clusters change that shape.
+Instead of scattered posts, you build linked groups of content around core themes.
+Each cluster builds authority around one topic, and the articles inside it support each other through internal links, shared context and tighter coverage.

-The pillar page provides breadth.
-The cluster articles provide depth.
-Together, they signal to search engines (and AI search systems) that your site has comprehensive expertise on the topic.
+The pillar page handles breadth.
+The cluster articles handle depth.
+Together, they tell search engines and AI search systems that the site covers the topic properly, not just in passing.

 Compound authority

-A single article on "brand strategy" competes with millions of others.
-A cluster of fifteen interlinked articles covering every aspect of brand strategy—research, positioning, visual identity, verbal identity, implementation, measurement—builds cumulative authority that isolated articles cannot match.
+A single article on "brand strategy" is up against millions of others.
+A cluster of fifteen interlinked articles covering research, positioning, visual identity, verbal identity, implementation and measurement is harder to ignore.
+One article rarely does that.

 Better user journeys